-Carbidopa/levodopa helps alleviate symptoms of PD; however, “freezing of gait” may occur more often when a dose is missed or the interval between does is too long.
+Carbidopa/levodopa helps alleviate symptoms of PD.
+However, “freezing of gait” may occur more often when a dose is missed or the interval between doses is too long.
 A physician can help adjust the doses of medication to prevent gait problems from occurring.

 In addition to medication, physical therapy can help with walking.
 There are several strategies that can be used to overcome freezing episodes.